wandb/docs/docs/guides/data-vis/log-tables.md

 Once data is in a Table, access it by column or by row:

 1. **Row Iterator**: Users can use the row iterator of Table such as `for ndx, row in table.iterrows(): ...` to efficiently iterate over the data's rows.
 2. **Get a Column**: Users can retrieve a column of data using `table.get_column("col_name")` .
-As a convenience, users can pass `convert_to="numpy"` to convert the column to a Numpy NDArray of primitives.
+As a convenience, users can pass `convert_to="numpy"` to convert the column to a NumPy NDArray of primitives.
 This is useful if your column contains media types such as wandb.Image so that you can access the underlying data directly.

 ## Save Tables